joowani/binarytree/docs/index.rst

 Binarytree
 ----------

-Welcome to the documentation for **binarytree**!
+Welcome to the documentation for **binarytree**.

 **Binarytree** is Python library which lets you generate, visualize, inspect and manipulate binary trees.
-Skip the tedious work of setting up test data, and dive straight into practising algorithms!
+Skip the tedious work of setting up test data, and dive straight into practising algorithms.
 Heaps and BSTs (binary search trees) are also supported.

 Requirements